Home » Drip Beef, Plus a Quick and Easy Ragù

 Simmer on low while you boil water and cook the pasta–I use wide egg noodles.
 Check and correct seasoning.
 Serve sauce over noodles with plenty of parmesan cheese.

-And this easy beauty is my current favorite: soft tacos filled with warm drained drip beef, fresh pineapple salsa, and Pickapeppa Sauce.
+And this easy beauty is my current favorite: taco-sized flour tortillas filled with warm drained drip beef, fresh pineapple salsa, and Pickapeppa Sauce.

 Yum, y’all.